Quick setup guide¶

 Configure webserver to serve Weblate, see Running server.

 Using prebuilt appliance¶

 - Download the appliance and start it.
-You need to choose format depending on your target environment.
+You need to choose the appliance format depending on your target environment.

 - Everything should be set up immediately after boot, though you will want to adjust some settings to improve security, see Weblate as a SUSE Studio appliance.

 git clone https://github.com/WeblateOrg/docker.git weblate-docker cd weblate-docker